This sweet Vegan Pumpkin Pie has a crumbly streusel topping that's perfect for a dairy-free holiday.

 Add the partially melted vegan butter and using a spatula, mix until well combined and 'crumbly-like'.
 Set aside.

 Remove dough ball from the refrigerator and place it onto a lightly floured surface.
-Roll out dough ball using a rolling pin (not making it too thin), about 1/2-inch thick and gently placing it in your pie crust baking pan; working it around evenly.
+Roll out dough ball using a rolling pin (not making it too thin), about 1/2-inch thick and gently placing it in your pie dish; working it around evenly.
 Be sure to do any folding or tucking of any excess pie crust.

 Pour pie filling mixture over crust and lightly brush the top of pie crust with melted vegan butter.